ippontech/goshin/README.md

  - yajl-ruby and Nokogiri will build compile a C extension and for this will require gcc

-## Gorilla!, a Go alternative to riemann-tools
+## Goshin!, a Go alternative to riemann-tools

 That's our proposal : use Golang to implement a drop in alternative to riemann-tools.
-Just drop one big (sic) binary on your box and launch Gorilla!
+Just drop one big (sic) binary on your box and launch Goshin!
 No external dependencies.

-Gorilla! try to mimic riemann-tools metrics gathering and for now covers the following riemann-tools metric :
+Goshin! try to mimic riemann-tools metrics gathering and for now covers the following riemann-tools metric :

  - riemann-health : cpu, memory and load
  - riemann-net : network usage

-Gorilla! also borrows riemann-health and riemann-net flags.
+Goshin! also borrows riemann-health and riemann-net flags.

 ## Usage

-To start gather metrics you have just to launch Gorilla! binary.
+To start gather metrics you have just to launch Goshin! binary.
 By default, it will report cpu,memory,load and network metrics to a local Riemann instance.

 ```
-$ ./gorilla
+$ ./goshin
 Gare aux goriiillllleeeees!
-Gorilla will report each 5 seconds
+Goshin will report each 5 seconds

 ```
 It tries to support the same flags than riemann-health and riemann-net.

 ```
-$ ./gorilla --host=riemann.example.com
+$ ./goshin --host=riemann.example.com
 ```

 To check the available flags, check the online help

 ```
-$ ./gorilla --help
+$ ./goshin --help
-Usage of ./gorilla:
+Usage of ./goshin:
   -checks="cpu,load,memory,net,disk": A list of checks to run
   -config="": Path to ini config for using in go flags.
 May be relative to the current executable path.
   -configUpdateInterval=0: Update interval for re-reading config file set via -config flag.
 Zero disables config file re-reading.